A history of The Daily Record

 1938

-After years of printing legal and other records with no real attempt at news coverage, The Daily Record on a typical day now runs a summary of national and international news, plus syndicated court coverage and articles on insurance.
+After years of printing legal and other records with limited news coverage, The Daily Record adds a summary of national and international news, plus syndicated court coverage and articles on insurance.
 Realty transactions take up almost an entire page.

 1944